ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-19-challenges-of-amazon-mws-api-iss-art-experience.md

 Cons:
 When a new iteration is released, we will have to monitor in manual mode that all our changes are not overwritten.

-- *Use such option as “include-path” in composer.json .* But it is marked as DEPRECATED.
+- *Use such option as "include-path" in composer.json .* But it is marked as DEPRECATED.
 As mentioned in the documentation:

 This is only present to support legacy projects, and all new code should preferably use autoloading.
 As such it is a deprecated practice, but the feature itself will not likely disappear from Composer.